Why bother tracking employee availability?

 Viola!
 You are done!
 That is the extent of the data entry that is required by you.
 The next piece of this equation is tracking the available messages that have been logged.

 Step 2: Search the "Available" messages:

-The final item before we can search is to add in a message date parameter.
-This way, we pull up only those employees who have recently reported as available as opposed to every employee who has ever reported as available.
+Before we can search, a message date parameter is needed.
+This way, we pull up those employees who have only recently reported as available as opposed to every employee who has reported as available ever.

 With the search criteria now fully established, run the search.

 Search criteria can be sorted, grouped, and organized as you see fit.
 For example, I have selected the (6) message date to organize my search results page by who has reported available most recently.

 *Note* If you have a large number of employees in your search results page consider adding additional criteria, like interest codes, to your search to pare down your results to an even better well matched group of employees.